sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-whatsapp-acs.md

 ## Get Azure Communication Services details

 You'll need these details when you create the WhatsApp channel in [the following section](#create-a-whatsapp-channel).
-You might find it helpful to have the Azure portal and the Contact Center admin center or Customer Service admin center open in separate browser tabs and switch back and forth as needed.
+You might find it helpful to have the Azure portal and the Contact Center admin center or Customer Service admin center open in separate browser tabs and switch back and forth as required.

 1. Sign in to the [Azure portal](https://ms.portal.azure.com/).